 The City provided a list of anticipated capital projects to be funded over the Projection Period.
 These are also included in the development of the gross Revenue Requirements.
 The capital projects provided by and identified by the City in the CIP are required in order to maintain uninterrupted service to customers by investing in improvements, repairs, or replacements of aging system components as they wear over time.
 The City provided cost estimates for the identified capital projects by the fiscal year in which they are estimated to be undertaken.
-Along with the City provided list of anticipated capital projects, The City of Pinole identified shared capital projects to be undertaken over the Projection Period.
+Along with the City provided list of anticipated capital projects, The City of Pinole identified shared capital costs associated with the WPCP, which are also included in the list of anticipated capital projects to be undertaken over the Projection Period.
 The funding for the City's and shared WPCP capital projects was then used in the analysis, along with O&M and non-operating expenses, to determine the gross Revenue Requirements for the sewer system.
 The capital projects included in the CIP for the Projection Period are provided in Table 3.